Photogrametric 3D Capturing Guide

 Recent option for 3D scanning includes smartphone based integrated solution, where the app uses the phone's camera and/or LiDAR sensor (iphone).

-It works like a hand-held scanner, without the process of exporting the photos to a separte processing software.
+It works like a hand-held scanner, without the process of exporting the photos to a separete processing software.

-Here are two examples available on app stores for those who are interested in testing.
+Amng many emerging apps available that you can find by Google'ing "3D scan smartphone app", here are a few examples available on app stores for those who are interested in testing.

 If you use one of these apps for Design Heritage platform upload, make sure that the app can export a model in obj format and with only one texture map image.